 Use whatever tomatoes you have on hand!
 Tomatoes from your garden are great in the summer and early fall months.
 Grape and cherry tomatoes can be found all year round.

-This recipe calls for fresh mozzarella, which is sold in a ball in the specialty cheese section.
+This recipe calls for fresh mozzarella cheese, which is sold in a ball in the specialty cheese section.
 You could also use min mozzarella, sometimes called “Bocconcini” or “pearls”.
 It won’t get super melty like some other cheeses.Too fancy?
 Use some shredded or sliced mozzarella.
 Do whatever works for you and your family!

 You really, really, REALLY want to use fresh basil in this recipe.
 It makes a world of difference on the taste!
 And I don’t say things are a “must have” that often in my recipes.